EarthWalkSoftware/debian-base-gui/README.md

     -v ${HOME}/.Xauthority:${HOME}/.Xauthority

 ______
+## Simple tests

+### Test 1
+Copy the docker command above (*Creating a container*) and paste it into a docker host command line to create a temporary docker named *gui*.
+At the *bash* prompt (#), enter the following command:

+    apt install mousepad
+    /usr/bin/mousepad

+A graphical dialog should appear containing the *mousepad* editor main window.
+Exit the *mousepad* program, then exit the container (*exit* 2 times).

+### Test 2
+Add a new volume to the command above, mapping a local folder container text documents (e.g. *$HOME/Documents*) to an arbitrary folder in the container (e.g. - */documents*):

+    -v ${HOME}/Documents:/documents

+Perform the steps in *Test 1* to open the mousepad application.
+Using the mousepad file manager, browse to the new folder (*/documents*) and open a text document there.

+______
 ### locale
 The following locale is automatically created in the image:

     locale-gen en_US
     update-locale LANG=C.UTF-8 LC_MESSAGES=POSIX

-This setting may be changed in the Dockerfile (using the RUN command) when building a new container from the *EarthWalkSoftware/debian-base* image,
+This setting may be changed in the Dockerfile (using the RUN command) when building a new container from the *EarthWalkSoftware/debian-base-gui* image,

 ------
 ### Licensed by Academic Free License v 3.0

 Read the license at https://github.com/EarthWalkSoftware/docker-alpine-htop/wiki/License

-Any conflict between the terms of the *Academic Free License v 3.0* and the terms of any license provided by *nimmis/docker-ubuntu*, the terms of the *nimmis/docker-ubuntu* license shall prevail.